Teacher Certification Programs

 NOTE: At present, we offer the Traditional Clinical Teaching semester, Yearlong Clinical Teaching, and Residency Clinical Teaching.

 The Traditional Clinical Teaching semester is a full-time commitment.
 The traditional clinical teaching semester is 15 weeks with time divided between school campuses and UTSA.
-A clinical teacher must follow the same schedule as his or her cooperating teacher in the public schools for a full semester of consecutive, full-day, full-time clinical teaching; therefore, it is not possible to register for other courses that meet in the daytime hours.
+A clinical teacher must follow the same schedule as their cooperating teacher in the public schools for a full semester of consecutive, full-day, full-time clinical teaching; therefore, it is not possible to register for other courses that meet in the daytime hours.
 Since performance in the clinical teaching semester is a key factor used by school districts in evaluating an applicant’s potential as a teacher, it is recommended that the individual not attempt to work during the clinical teaching semester.
 There is no special provision for financial support of clinical teachers; check with financial aid for possible funding.

 Yearlong Clinical Teaching and Residency Clinical Teaching are clinically-rich experiences in which clinical teachers complete methods courses along with clinical teaching over two semesters.
-These are intensive clinically-embedded experiences and we strongly recommend that clinical teachers be prepared to fully immerse themselves into the school environment.
-They are also expected to follow the school district's academic calendar as the clinical teachers' performance is a key component in evaluating future potential as a teacher.
+These are intensive clinically-embedded experiences, and we strongly recommend that clinical teachers be prepared to fully immerse themselves into the school environment.
+They are also expected to follow the school district's academic calendar, as the clinical teacher's performance is a key component in evaluating future potential as a teacher.
 Both of these experiences allow for financial support; check with financial aid for possible funding.

 Texas Examinations of Educator Standards (TExES)